AFFORDABLE OPTION TO A SUSTAINABLE FARMING & AN INVESTMENT FOR FUTURE OF MANKIND.

 KHUBA GROUP is a family concern which was established by

-LATE SHRI GURAPPA D. KHUBA in the year 1890 as major trading house for food grains, pulses, steel, etc. The traditional business was expanded and continued by his son LATE SHRI BASAWANAPPA G. KHUBA.
-There after his son Late SHRI SOMANATHAPPA B. KHUBA ventured into mining and Industrial production to manufacture catalysts and established two productions beginning with the first unit being established in the name of Korvi Fuller Earth Processing Industry ESTD 1956, there after a second unit in the of Korvi Activated Earth year 1989.
+LATE SHRI GURAPPA D. KHUBA in the year 1890 as major trading house for food grains, pulses, steel, etc. The traditional business was expanded & continued by his son LATE SHRI BASAWANAPPA G. KHUBA.
+There after his son Late SHRI SOMANATHAPPA B. KHUBA ventured into mining & Industrial production to manufacture catalysts beginning with the first unit being established in the name of Korvi Fuller Earth Processing Industry ESTD 1956, there after a second unit in the of Korvi Activated Earth year 1989.

 All the units are set up with state of the art technology backed by full fledged research and development division to manufacture quality consistent catalyst for diverse applications in the field of Petrochemicals, Edible Oils, Non-Edible Oils, and Waxes etc.